Microbiods/Meta_GRU/README.md

 ```
 'clf' means the choosen fine-tuning models, we offer tcrf, tcsvm, ft1,ft2 and ft3 for comparison.

-All the model parameters and the structures can be seen from our paper, and the prediction tools will be further completed and updated after the maniscript is accepted.
+All the model parameters and the structures can be seen from our paper.